British literature: Middle English

 Interest in King Arthur continued in the 15th century with Sir Thomas Malory's Le Morte d'Arthur (1485), a popular and influential compilation of some French and English Arthurian romances.
-It was among the earliest books printed in England by Caxton.
+It was among the early books printed in England by Caxton.

 In the later medieval period a new form of English now known as Middle English evolved.
 This is the earliest form which is comprehensible to modern readers and listeners, albeit not easily.
 Middle English Bible translations, notably Wycliffe's Bible, helped to establish English as a literary language.
 Wycliffe's Bible is the name now given to a group of Bible translations into Middle English that were made under the direction of, or at the instigation of, John Wycliffe.
 They appeared over a period from about 1382 to 1395.

 Piers Plowman or Visio Willelmi de Petro Plowman (William's Vision of Piers Plowman) (written c.
 1360–1387) is a Middle English allegorical narrative poem by William Langland.
 It is written in unrhymed alliterative verse divided into sections called "passūs" (Latin for "steps").
 Piers is considered by many critics to be one of the early great works of English literature along with Chaucer's Canterbury Tales and Sir Gawain and the Green Knight during the Middle Ages.

 Sir Gawain and the Green Knight is a late-14th-century Middle English alliterative romance.
 It is one of the better-known Arthurian stories, of an established type known as the "beheading game".
 Developing from Welsh, Irish and English tradition Sir Gawain highlights the importance of honour and chivalry.
 "Preserved in the same manuscript with Sir Gawayne were three other poems, now generally accepted as the work of its author, including the intricate elegiac poem, Pearl."